-Corporate law, cost of equity, and pressure from the board of directors — crucial IPO nuances to consider
+Corporate law, cost of equity, and pressure from the board of directors — crucial STO nuances to consider.

 Let’s imagine, you are successful (sounds crazy, I know).
 You founded a company, raised some money, started growing more and more.
 Now with that success, you are probably thinking about the holy grail of all businesses – initial public offering, going public on a stock exchange.
 But as it is said “with great power comes great responsibility”, and being a public company creates new problems and challenges.
 In this article, you will find certain non-obvious pros and cons of being a public company outside of simply “cashing out” that will help you in making a more informed decision or at least will entertain and educate if you do not belong to an elite caste of pre-IPO founders.

 How added liquidity impacts the cost of equity and capital structure

 The cost of capital is a financial concept, which tells how expensive the capital is for you, i.e. how high is the interest rate for debt or how much equity you give away in exchange for equity financing.
 If you are interested in digging deeper into the topic, check other articles in our blog devoted to the topic of the cost of capital and how to reduce it.

 How expensive the capital is for you basically depends on the risk of investing in your business and the potential return it may deliver.
 Going public dramatically reduces the potential risk of investing in your company because of two reasons:

 - As now your shares are traded freely, in case an investor is unsatisfied with your performance they can simply sell their stake on the stock market.
 Otherwise, they could have waited long for years to exit the investment, while the losses would amplify.